Services A to Z

 - Basic cable TV is available in all student residence halls.
 If you are experiencing problems with your cable, please contact Res Life at 474-7247.

-- OIT Telecommunications installs telephone cable, category 5 data cable, fiber optic cable and many other special use cables.
+- OIT Telecommunications installs telephone cable, ethernet data cable, fiber optic cable and many other special use cables.
 For questions or to submit a work request, contact them at 450-8300 or OIT Telecommunications page.

 The carillon system provides “musical chimes” that are heard on the lower campus.
 The speakers for the carillon are located on top of the Gruening building.
 All repairs are performed by Facilities Services using maintenance funds.